 *UPDATE* this knife was stolen from our vehicle January 19, 2018.
-If seen or found on the market please notify or return to its original home.
+If seen or found on the market please notify, collect payment, or return to its original home.

->

-> I made this knife in 1996 at the age of 18.
+I made this knife in 1996 at the age of 18.
 I wanted to continue to develop my integral survival-style camp knife pattern with this piece.
 The steel comes from a heavy leaf spring and entailed quite a bit of shaping work.

 The shape is called integral because the guard and blade are forged and ground from one piece.
 Sleek with clean lines, this a solid working knife with enough heft for light chopping tasks.
 The full tang blade was forged and ground from a high carbon truck spring and finished with a blued working polish.
 The handle is shaped for comfort in any position and is made from buffed linen micarta and held with bronze pins and lanyard eye.